-In special cases, Neighborhood will temporarily allow you to still get services and care from your PCP or specialty care provider even if she or he leaves our provider network.
+In special cases, Neighborhood will temporarily allow you to still get services and care from your specialty care provider even if she or he leaves our provider network.
 Some special cases might be if you are being treated for an ongoing condition or if you are pregnant.
 This is because your relationship with your provider is important.
 We will work with you and your provider to ensure a safe and comfortable transition of your health care to another provider.
-Please call Neighborhood Member Services at 1-855-321-9244 if your provider decides to leave our network and you need to continue to seeing him or her for a while.
+Please call Neighborhood Member Services at 1-855-321-9244 if your provider decides to leave our network while you are under their care and you need to continue seeing him or her for your current treatment.